26th September 2018

 Webinar 5: Planning careers education in the curriculum.
 Meeting Gatsby Benchmark #4

-Wednesday 7th November – register when you sign up to access the Careers Leader starter pack
+Wednesday 7th November – sign up to access the recording within the Careers Leader starter pack

 Career guidance interviews, employer talks and careers events such as job fairs and visits to colleges and universities are all important features of an overall careers programme but students also need to gain the knowledge and understanding, and to develop the skills, to plan and manage their career progression.
 One way of ensuring that no-one gets missed out is to make sure that careers education is well embedded into the curriculum, both by organising specific careers lessons and by including careers content in other subjects and courses.
 This is why Gatsby Benchmark #4 recommends that “all teachers should link curriculum learning to careers”.